IOTechSystems/xrt-examples/DeviceServices/modbus/README.md

 . ./commands/set_env_vars.sh
 ```
 *Note the dot before the path to the script, which is required to set the environment variables in the executing shell.*

-**To set them manually:**

-- `MODBUS_DEVICE_ADDRESS`
-    - This variable contains the IP or serial address of the target modbus device.
-This could be a simulator or a physical device that supports modbus.
-This environment variable is used to update `devices.json` in the `state` directory of the example configs - without it, the device service won't be able to find the target modbus device.
-      - Example for a locally-hosted Modbus TCP simulator (default for this example): `export MODBUS_DEVICE_ADDRESS=127.0.0.1`
-      - Example for a locally-hosted Modbus RTU simulator: `export MODBUS_DEVICE_ADDRESS=/dev/tty/usb0`
-      - Example for Modbus TCP device hosted at another IP address: `export MODBUS_DEVICE_ADDRESS=192.168.10.100`

-- `MODBUS_DEVICE_PORT`
-  - This is an environment variable denoting the port used by the target modbus device.
-  - It is typically port 502 or 1502 if running a simulated device.
-By default, the simulator will start on port 1502.
-    - Example: `export MODBUS_DEVICE_PORT=1502`

 An explanation for the setting of common device service environment variables can be found [here](../interactive-walkthrough/ds-getting-started-common.md#Device-service-configuration-setup).